BUSHSAFE

 How to think about survival

-We've all seen those survivor-type reality TV shows, including where Bear Grylls drinks his own urine (there are much better and safer things to do with your urine by the way - join a course and we'll teach you!).
+There are much better and safer things to do with your urine by the way - join a course and we'll teach you!.
 If you're a fan of the History Channel's fabulous "Alone" series, you'll see the real art of survival, in absolute hostile landscapes like the Arctic.

 1. Preparedness actions